About MBSI

 Technology is fast becoming a ubiquitous and indispensable tool within advancing clinical medicine and the wider biosciences.
 Its applications hold tremendous potential for improving outcomes in areas including patient care, clinical efficiency, and scientific research.

-To realise this vision, we founded the Melbourne Bioinnovation Student Initiative (MBSI) in 2021.
+To realise this vision, the Melbourne Bioinnovation Student Initiative (MBSI) was founded.
 Our core mission endeavours “to provide a space for like-minded young people, from all disciplines and backgrounds, to explore shared interests in bio- and medical technology”.

 MBSI is an incorporated nonprofit and charity organisation (registered with the Australian Charities and Not-for-profits Commission).
-Since its inception, we have experienced remarkable growth boasting a membership of over 120 volunteers, whose educational backgrounds reflect the diversity we seek to achieve: medicine, engineering, physical sciences, computer sciences, data sciences, biosciences and commerce.
-Our membership includes university students, recent graduates and young professionals
+Since its inception with eighteen members in January 2021, MBSI has experienced remarkable growth, now boasting hundreds of active member-volunteers and alumni.
+Our membership includes university students, recent graduates and young professionals, whose educational backgrounds reflect the diversity we seek to achieve: medicine, engineering, physical sciences, computer sciences, data sciences, biosciences, law and commerce.

 Our Mission